Last updated on June 1st, 2018 at 01:55 am

 In fact, the recreational trail is the location of many charity runs and walks that take place in St. Catharines.
 It is here that my husband, son and I ran in the Rankin Cancer run in May (as seen in the image above).

-I would rate this course easy.
-There are a few dips, but no significant change in elevation.
+I would rate this course easy since there are a few dips, but no significant change in elevation.

 There is plenty of parking along the recreational trail.
 There are small parking lots throughout the trail, with a larger parking lot at Lock 1 neat Lakeshore Road, where the recreational trail starts and at Lock 3, where the trail ends at the Lock 3 Museum/Lacrosse Hall of Fame.